dotjalex/Sunny-Boy-Comms/README.md

 The default PVDC-start was 180v, I set this to 150v which is the minimum.
 As soon as AC was reconnected it started working.
 Awesome, a nearly free solar setup.

 I hope this saves someone the hours of searching I went through to find a dirt cheap resolution to changing the settings on their inverter.

+Here is how to do it properly if you want something you can leave connected: https://mensi.ch/blog/articles/creating-an-usb-interface-for-sunnyboy-inverters

+Further steps will be to install an ESP32 and send all the live data to a webpage so I can monitor my solar in realtime.